onepwnman/onepwnman.github.io/_posts/2023-07-11-Tesla-Toolbox.md

 Tesla's CID has an open ssh port and ssh authentication with a sign certificate, so I thought it was possible to access ssh if I could read the key that exists on the system, and I looked at the commands for reading files among the available tasks, but there was strong whitelisting filtering, so I couldn't bypass it.

-### Stored XXS
+### Stored XSS

-The [http://192.168.90.100:8080](http://192.168.90.100:8080/) endpoint records completed diagnostic tasks and their execution results, and the "name":"Common/tasks/TEST-BASH_ICE_X_CHECK-DISK-USAGE" of the endpoint is not XXS filtered, resulting in a stored xxs vulnerability.
+The [http://192.168.90.100:8080](http://192.168.90.100:8080/) endpoint records completed diagnostic tasks and their execution results, and the **"name":"Common/tasks/TEST-BASH_ICE_X_CHECK-DISK-USAGE"** of the endpoint is not XSS filtered, resulting in a Stored XSS vulnerability.

 An attacker could inject malicious javascript code into the “name” argument and then execute the attacker's javascript code when the endpoint is accessed by the service center.

 Unfortunately, I didn't take a screenshot and also this bug has been patched in the latest version.

-### SOME/IP?
+### SOME/IP

 Seems interesting Tesla has vsomeip which is for someip communication.
+We'll cover SOME/IP in more detail in another post.

 ```python
 "22.5K\t/usr/bin/vsomeipd",